pagioro/first-project/README.md

     - This project is responsive looks good, and functions on all standard screens sizes using the devtools device toolbar.
     - I tested that this page works in different browsers: Chrome, Firefox, Safari.
     - The navigation, header, services, about us, sign up and contact text are all readable and easy to understand.
-    - I have confirmed that the form works with require entries in every field ans submit buttom works.
+    - I have confirmed that the form works with require entries in every field and submit buttom works.

     # Unfixed Bugs